-A summary of the workshops, lectures, talks at GG3, and experience ofTom Albrecht
+A summary of the workshops, lectures, talks at GG3 and experiences by Tom Albrecht

-How this works is still an experiment; the artists are challenged to find out.
+How that works is still experimental.
+The artists are challenged to find out.
 We can use our innovative potential.
-We often don’t know the one solution yet.
+We often do not yet know the one solution.
 But we are searching, working out ways in our workshops.

 The freedom of art does not release the participants from their own responsibility to work for more sustainability.

-What would a “sustainable art” certificate look like?
+What would a “Sustainable Art” certificate look like?
 It should be transparent.
 Who awards it, what are the criteria?

 Reduce material use

 Use existing materials as in Arte Povera, from recyclables garbage cans, from the cemetery.

 Take advantage of the season, for example, after Christmas there are needles, fir trees abundant on the street.
 Asking yourself if the idea needs to be realized immediately.
 Speed often costs resources.

 In Berlin, obtain material from Kunststoffe e.V..
 Visit the place in the House of Materiality and get inspired.